iCliniq Logo

 Patient's Query

-Is 9 days 10 hours enough time for the virus to come in my blood?
+Are 9 days and 10 hours enough time for the virus to come into my blood?
 I took the test because I had symptoms two days prior to the test.
 So I believe the HIV virus can only cause these symptoms.
 Is it right?

 RNA PCR is a very sensitive test.
-It can detect as early as four days itself but is considered sensitive after 10 days.
+It can detect itself as early as four days but is considered sensitive after 10 days.
 The symptoms are nonspecific and can be due to any simple respiratory infection.
 It does not suggest HIV.
 HIV is diagnosed by tests.
-The chances of tests coming positive later is nil.
+The chances of tests coming back positive later are nil.
 But better go for a conclusive test after three months to relieve your anxiety.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!